Optimally frequency synchronized networks of non identical Kuramoto oscillators: Algorithm

-The plots in fig.\ref{fig1}-\ref{fig3} show the typical time evolution of $R_{tot}$ and $M_{tot}$ during the adaptation processus of a network of $N=20$ Kuramoto's oscillators.
+The plots in fig.\ref{fig1}-\ref{fig3} show the typical time evolution of $R_{tot}$ and $M_{tot}$ during the adaptation process of a network of $N=20$ Kuramoto's oscillators.
 The various curves correspond to the same natural frequency sample and the same random distribution of initial connection weights and initial phase $\theta_{i}(0)$, only $f$ is changed.
-The first and most important observation is that the algorithm effectively converges to a fully synchronised network with an almost vanishing $R_{tot}$ (fig.\ref{fig1}).
+The first and most important observation is that the algorithm effectively converges to a fully synchronized network with an almost vanishing $R_{tot}$ (fig.\ref{fig1}).
 Because the algorithm is continuously testing new configurations, $R_{tot}$ is not exactly equal to zero but fluctuates around this value.
-However we check each time that imposing f=0 from such a configuration leads systematically and accurately to $R_{tot}=0$.
-The second observation is that the final $M_{tot}$, and therefore the adapted network, depends on $f$, the smaller $f$ the smaller the final mass.
-Third, the curve of the total mass versus time shows a maximum : as the initial connection weights are too small to sustain synchronisation, there is first an increase in the mass of connections until a synchronized regime is reached, then followed by a phase of adjustment of the weight of the connections.
-Note that this total mass temporal evolution is in strong disagreement with the CTM assumption in \cite{Brede2008a,Brede2008b}.
-Finally by going on to reduce the weight of the connections, it can happen that the network ends up not being synchronized anymore.
-In this case, an avalanche dynamic is observed (fig.\ref{fig2}), characterized by slow mass increase phases, alternating with periods of synchronization and rapid mass decay.
+However, we check each time that imposing f=0 from such a configuration leads systematically and accurately to $R_{tot}=0$.
+The second observation is that the final $M_{tot}$, and therefore the adapted network, depends on $f$: the smaller $f$ the smaller the final mass.
+Third, the curve of the total mass versus time shows a maximum : as the initial connection weights are too small to sustain synchronization, there is first an increase in the mass of connections until a synchronized regime is reached followed by a phase of adjustment of the weight of the connections.
+Note that this temporal evolution of the total mass is in strong disagreement with the CTM assumption in \cite{Brede2008a,Brede2008b}.
+Finally by continuing to reduce the weight of the connections, it can happen that the network ends up not being synchronized anymore.
+In this case, an avalanche dynamics is observed (fig.\ref{fig2}), characterized by slow mass increase phases, alternating with periods of synchronization and rapid mass decay.
 In this case the algorithm detects and saves the network configuration corresponding to $R_{tot}=0$ and the smallest total mass.
 All of these observations suggest that faster and more accurate convergence can be achieved by varying $f$ during the adaptation process (as in fig.\ref{fig3} ).
 Such a strategy will be used in the rest of the study.